infor-design/enterprise/src/components/typography/readme.md

 ## Font family

 For the latest theme with previous names (Uplift/Vibrant/New) use a custom font called [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+3).
-We include a [variable font](https://fonts.google.com/knowledge/introducing_type/introducing_variable_fonts) but generally use two font-weights 400, 600 in designs, although all 100-900 font weights appear.
+We use 300,400,600 font-weights, although all 100-900 font weights may appear.
 We do not use italics anywhere in the designs as it is difficult to read.

 Source Sans Pro supports a lot of languages but some languages require [fallbacks](https://github.com/infor-design/enterprise/blob/main/src/components/typography/_typography-new.scss#L6) as noted.
 The correct font will be used if the matching locale is used.

-However this is not the recommended to use `fonts.googleapis` to use the fonts.
+NOTE: It is no longer recommended to use `fonts.googleapis` to use the fonts.
 The problems can be:

 a) Google fonts violates [GDPR](https://www.cookieyes.com/documentation/google-fonts-and-gdpr/)
 b) If the application needs to run without an internet connection